hiowenluke/mysql-cli-exec/README.md

 # MySQL CLI Exec

+A mysql command-line tool for [Node.js](https://nodejs.org).
 Execute the MySQL sql statements in CLI, return the result as an object array.